What is harassment?

 To discuss any concerns about harassment please contact one of the following:

-The student counselling service and other sections of Student Advisory & Wellbeing Services can also advise on external agencies that will offer confidential advice and support specifically in cases of sexual assault or rape.
+The student counselling service and other sections of Student Advisory & Wellbeing can also advise on external agencies that will offer confidential advice and support specifically in cases of sexual assault or rape.